 The incredible Dr. Nooshin Razani strikes again.
-She wrote for REI on the urgency that all children must have access to nature.
-She has spent hours researching nature’s healing properties – whether a family is undergoing trauma, a child is overwhelmed by feelings of exclusivity from another group – or whether physical health problems (cancer, cardiovascular issues, etc.) are at issue for a patient.
-As always, her words and her findings are remarkable.
+So, she wrote for REI on the urgency that all children must have access to nature.
+She has spent hours researching nature’s healing properties.
+Also, whether a family is undergoing trauma, a child is overwhelmed by feelings of exclusivity from another group – or whether physical health problems (cancer, cardiovascular issues, etc.) are at issue for a patient.
+So, as always, her words and her findings are remarkable.
 Hear them here.

 Prescribing Nature for Health – by Dr. Nooshin Razani